 Better is open rebuke than hidden love.
 Faithful are the wounds of a friend; profuse are the kisses of an enemy.
 Prov.
 27:5–6

-Merciful Jesus, I need courage today for loving in sticky, broken, messy relationships.
-Sometimes the fear of making an even bigger mess makes it easier just to avoid or ignore certain people and issues.
-But that’s kind of like trying to ignore a compound fracture, skin cancer or a 102 temperature.
+Lord Jesus, grant us courage for loving in sticky, broken, messy relationships.
+Sometimes the anxiety about making a bigger mess makes it easy to ignore certain people and issues.
+But that’s like trying to ignore a broken bone, a COVID infection, or cancer.
 The matter will only get worse.
-To say I’m conflict avoidant is not an excuse, but an acknowledgement of weakness and a confession of sin.
-Grant me, and others like me, the grace we need to love enough to confront.
+To say we’re conflict avoidant is a confession of sin, but not a personality description.